Flagstaff-Builds/DaysArts-astro/README.md

 - event

 ### To update collections
-- To create new movie or event, copy the _YYYY-MM-DD-event.md template
+- To create new movie or event, login to admin panel at https://daysarts.ca/admin
-- To remove a past movie or event, delete the .mdx file or move into their "_old" folder

-## Helpful bash shortcuts

-### my alias for astro
-alias astro='npm run dev'
-alias ad='npm run dev'
-alias astrob='npm run build'
-alias ab='npm run dev'

 ## DNS